Why You Should Reconsider Your Iron Supplement

 • Vitamin D

-• I would also add an HTMA to see what iron is looking like in the tissues!
+I would also add an HTMA to see what iron looks like in the tissues.

 The Downside of Iron Supplements